ayusufsirin/ele417_project/README.md

 # ELE 417 Embedded System Design: Term Project

-:: "Global Positioning System and Monitoring by Ground Station"
+## Global Positioning System and Monitoring by Ground Station

 This project is prepared for the term project of the embedded system design lecture for fall term of 2022-2023 year.
 The subject of this project is "Global Positioning System and Monitoring by Ground Station" as concept.